EWaterman/EWaterman.github.io/_posts/Ch11/0011-04-01-conventions.md

     - While you want your pitch to really nail down the core concepts of your story, **pitches can also be fluid**.
 If I’m pitching to someone with kids, I’ll be more explicit in saying the intended audience (adults).
 If someone has already told me they like mystery stories, I’ll tweak the pitch to emphasize the elements of mystery that are in my books.
 The best pitches are ones that relate directly to your customer’s interests (which is why it’s useful to open your discussion by asking them a question).
 I never lie though.
 If someone says they like body horror, I’m not going to pretend they’ll find that in my stories.

-    - **Great pitches contain multiple interests points that you can narrow in on.** If my pitch is: “It’s manly men adventure story”, the customer won’t be hooked in if they aren’t into that.
+    - **Great pitches contain multiple interests points that you can narrow in on.** If my pitch is: “It’s a manly men adventure story”, the customer won’t be hooked in if they aren’t into that.
 I could instead phrase it like: “It’s a knucklehead adventure story with lighthearted action and some romance mixed in.”
 That way, if they like romance, I talk talk more about those aspects but if they like fun action scenes, I can zero in on that too.
 By including multiple points of interest, you give the customer multiple places to latch onto.
 This is especially useful if you’re unsure of what your customer’s interests are.

 - **Get the book in their hands.** This is hugely important and should be your main goal when pitching to a potential customer.
 Once someone has something in their hands, they’re way more likely to want to keep it, so if someone shows interest in a book, encourage them to flip through it.
 You can even hand it to them if they’re hesitant to disturb your table setup.
 I like to start this step early.
 I try to pick up the book and hold it in front of them while I’m giving my pitch.
 This allows them to grab it right away if they’re interested.

 - **Slow down if they’re uninterested or intimidated.** While your goal may be to hook people in, if your potential customer is becoming more quiet or even defensive, it’s probably because you’re coming on too strong.
 There’s nothing wrong with giving them a little space to explore your table for a while.
 Just make sure to let them know you’re there if they have any questions.

-- Once they really seem interested in a book, **start digging into the details.** Expand on your pitch (specifically the elements that the persona has shown interest in) by talking more about your characters, the plot and the setting.
+- Once they really seem interested in a book, **start digging into the details.** Expand on your pitch (specifically the elements that the person has shown interest in) by talking more about your characters, the plot and the setting.
 Feel free to also talk about your goals and/or personal reasons for creating your book at this point.
 People like knowing there’s a passionate creator behind a story because it makes the purchase more intimate and personal.
 They feel like they’re supporting you directly and not some massive corporation.
 By the way, this idea extends beyond just books.
 I once bought a pin-up from a guy after he told me about his emotional reasons for drawing that particular piece.

 - **Close the sale.** Once you’ve shared some details about your story, it’s time to seal the deal.
 “I think you’ll really love this story.
-Can I pack this one up for you?” or “Are you interested in grabbing this one?”.
+Can I pack this one up for you?” or “Are you interested in grabbing this one?”
 This approach works best for indecisive buyers as it forces a decision out of them but can also be dangerous in that it could just as easily push them the wrong way.
 Make sure they’re leaning towards a “yes” before you go for it.
 I personally don’t attempt this step very often because it makes me uncomfortable to force a purchase on someone.
 I just prefer to let sales happen organically.
 That said, I know a lot of creators who have had success with this method.

 - **Don’t be afraid to upsale.** If someone is already buying one of your comics, they’re more likely to be willing to say yes to adding something else onto their purchase.
 That’s why fast food places always ask “do you want to make it a meal?”
 Introduce buyers to any deals you’re giving out or about another of your books that’s similar to the one they’re already getting.
 If possible, phrase it as a question they can answer “yes” to.
 Ex.
 “I have another book I think you’d enjoy. <Insert one sentence pitch that relates to why they’re buying the other book>.
 Would you be interested in grabbing that too?”